Everybody loves memes.

 Immediately, we had a positive response back about the meme.

-So, from testing this over the last few months, here are a few emails our sales team is using memes to close more deals with even the most serious kinds of people.
+Here are a few examples of how our sales team is using memes to close more deals with even the most serious kinds of people.

 How do you get that lead to finally respond?